FastLED/FastLED/README.md

 ### PlatformIO

 We've created a custom repo you can try out to start your projects.
-PlatformIO is generally viewed as a much better coding experience than the ArduinoIDE because you get auto completion tools like intellesense and CoPilot.
+PlatformIO is generally viewed as a much better coding experience than the Arduino IDE because you get auto completion tools like intellesense and CoPilot.
 PlatformIO is an extension to VSCode.
-Anything you can do in ArduinoIDE you can pretty much do with PlatformIO.
+Anything you can do in Arduino IDE you can pretty much do with PlatformIO.
+Our custom repo is backwards compatible with the Arduino IDE too so if you don't like it you can just switch back.

 https://github.com/FastLED/PlatformIO-Starter